They ugly election between white and black candidates in Atlanta

 Norwood would be the city's first white mayor since 1973, when Maynard Jackson became one of the first black mayors of a major American city.

-But former mayor Andrew Young told NBC News they were a victim of their own success.
+But former mayor Andrew Young told NBC News that the city was a victim of its own success.

 New arrivals have made the city whiter, and Young said they've brought with them the more cynical racial politics of wherever they came from.
 Many are now looking to throw out a political machine they see as corrupt and out-of-touch.